-In 2018, sustainability was added to the scope of the Board of Directors Risk Committee, emphasizing it's importance to our business.
+In 2019, sustainability was added to the scope of the Board of Directors Risk Committee, emphasizing it's importance to our business.
 Sustainability routinely reports on sustainability progress to the newly named Risk and Sustainability Committee.

 The Vice-Chairman and CEO of SABIC has direct oversight of all aspects of the business.
-He is supported by an Executive Committee made up of SBU and Corporate Function Executives.
-This Executive Committee meets monthly to cover standard governance aspects of the business and on a defined schedule for specific themes or sub-committee topics.
+He is supported by an Executive Committee, which meets monthly to cover standard governance aspects of the business and on a defined schedule for specific themes or sub-committee topics.
 The SABIC Sustainability Council is one of the Executive Committee sub-committees and will be discussed further below.

 SABIC's impact on the economic, environmental, and social dimensions of sustainability is also influenced and supported by the actions of all the other subcommittees.
-These include Environment, Health, Safety & Security (EHSS), Talent Development, Strategic Planning, Human Resources, Risk Management, Investment and Innovation.
+These include Environment, Health, Safety, and Security (EHSS), Talent Development, Strategic Planning, Human Resources, Risk Management, Investment and Innovation.
 Executive Committees are accountable for achieving robust business processes and performance against goals.
-A percentage of executive compensation for some executives is allocated according to performance against sustainability goals set by the council.
+A percentage of executive compensation for some executives is allocated according to performance against sustainability goals set by the Council.